haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

     ```
 === "Redis"

-    Redis is supported since version 11.0.
+    !!! success "Redis is supported since version 11.0"

-    First, install Redis with package installers in your OS.
+    1. Install Redis with package installers in your OS.

-    Then refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) to add Redis configurations to `seahub_settings.py`.
+    2. refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) to add Redis configurations to `seahub_settings.py`.

 ### Enabling HTTP/HTTPS